1. Purpose of procedures

 A scholarship is awarded primarily on the basis of academic merit and may include additional criteria.
 A scholarship is usually awarded for more than a single year of study.

-A bursary is awarded to on the basis of good academic standing, while primarily being focused on addressing financial need or some other disadvantage.
+A bursary is awarded on the basis of good academic standing, while primarily being focused on addressing financial need or some other disadvantage.
 A bursary is usually awarded for no more than a single year of study.

 A prize is presented in recognition of a student's performance during, or at the completion of their course.
-The Prize may include a financial reward, voucher, membership or other entitlement.
+The prize may include a financial reward, voucher, membership or other entitlement.
 Prize values are generally less than bursaries.

 Endowed Funds are funds that are invested to provide income in perpetuity.
 Each year a portion of the income generated from the principal is released to be used for the specific purpose for which the fund was established.